 June 20, 2016 (Houston, TX) - Stewart A. Feldman, CEO and General Counsel for Capstone, was a featured speaker at the American Institute of CPAs' Conference on Tax Strategies for the High Income Individual, held May 23-24, 2016 in Las Vegas, NV.
 More than 500 CPAs were in attendance from across the U.S.

-Mr. Feldman's presentation addressed the pitfalls and complexities in implementing captive insurance/alternative risk planning and his experience with more than 55 captive audit and tax controversies over the last two decades.
+Mr. Feldman's presentation addressed the pitfalls and complexities in implementing captive insurance/alternative risk planning and his experience with more than 55 captive audit and tax matters over the last two decades.

 Attendees were engaged in both public practice and in industry.

 Feldman's presentation also focused on land mines in captive planning that are typically brushed aside and ignored by most "captive managers."

 "Because most so-called 'captive managers' disclaim tax, legal, and other professional services, they typically ignore the difficult and serious aspects of the planning, leaving their clients dangerously exposed.
 When it comes to a tax audit, most captive managers are nowhere to be found, leaving their clients in a precarious situation,” explained Feldman.
 “Most ‘captive managers’ outright disclaim taking any tax responsibility for the planning, essentially leaving the clients with a clerical, financial product.
 Unfortunately most clients don’t carefully read their engagement letters, and are lulled into the assumption that the work is being carried out.
 Clerical and administrative 'captive managers' leave their clients in a lurch by brushing over or ignoring many of the tax issues."